VictoriaMetrics/VictoriaMetrics/app/vmalert/README.md

     -external.label=replica=a                # Multiple external labels may be set
 ```

-Note there's a separate `remoteRead.url` to allow writing results of
+Note there's a separate `remoteWrite.url` to allow writing results of
 alerting/recording rules into a different storage than the initial data that's
 queried.
 This allows using `vmalert` to aggregate data from a short-term,
 high-frequency, high-cardinality storage into a long-term storage with